ptahv/kontti/README.md

 Component is a react component, either class or function.

 Options contains options for the connector.
-At the moment options is only used to give contextTypes.
+At the moment options is only used to give context- or propTypes for the wrapped component.

 Component gets listened keys and their viewmodel values as props.
 Component also gets Model/State -function and ModelStore/StateStore- and Subscriber -objects as context, depending on the viewmodel -type.